saramic/real-code-runner/README.md

 - to run the submission you will need docker running.
-- first time it is run the docker image needs to be built and the last step will take minutes to complete (~18 mins on my machine)
+- first time it is run the docker image needs to be built and the last step will take minutes to complete (~18 mins via rake task or ~8 mins with a `docker-compose build` on my machine/network)

 replace email with an email you like to login to in development mode with
 password: `password`